nanotee/nvim-lua-guide/README.md

 ### v:lua

-This global Vim variable allows you to call global Lua functions directly from Vimscript.
+This global Vim variable allows you to call Lua functions in the global namespace ([`_G`](https://www.lua.org/manual/5.1/manual.html#pdf-_G)) directly from Vimscript.
 Again, Vim data types are converted to Lua types and vice versa.

 ```vim
 call v:lua.print('Hello from Lua!')